 All XSEDE compute systems run Unix-like operating systems.
 Several, such as Gordon (SDSC) and Stampede (TACC), run a distribution of Linux called CentOS.
 Darter (NICS) runs the Cray Linux Environment.
 Blacklight (PSC) runs an enhanced version of SUSE Linux.
 Additionally, through its Campus Bridging effort, XSEDE makes available a custom Rocks Roll that combines a standard Rocks CentOS distribution with the open source software needed to configure XSEDE-compatible x86 and x86_64 Linux computing clusters.
-The XSEDE Rocks Roll is especially useful for research scientists who want to transfer their data for analysis on XSEDE digital services; for more, see What is Rocks, and how do I use the XSEDE Rocks roll to build an XSEDE-compatible computing cluster?
+The XSEDE Rocks Roll is especially useful for research scientists who want to transfer their data for analysis on XSEDE digital services; for more, see What is Rocks, and how do I use the XSEDE Rocks roll to build an XSEDE-Compatible Basic Cluster (XCBC)?

 For more about XSEDE compute, advanced visualization, storage, and special purpose systems, see the Resources Overview, Systems Monitor, and User Guides.
 For scheduled maintenance windows, outages, and other announcements related to XSEDE digital services, see User News.